 - Other clinicians may bill you separately from their own practices (also known as professional fees).

 Yes, you may request an itemized billing statement that details the services Phoenix Children’s or Phoenix Children’s Medical Group provided.
-To request this itemized billing statement, call 800-549-3743 any time Mon. – Fri.: 8 am to 5 pm MT.
+Follow these steps:

 In the online bill portal, you can: